Ex-MLB Players Octavio Dotel, Luis Castillo Cleared Of Drug Ring Allegations

 Former MLB pitcher Octavio Dotel is free of charges.
 Judge couldn’t find any relationship with most wanted Dominican Kingpin Cesar El Abusador. pic.twitter.com/pBkL5cyZdD— Antonio Puesán (@antoniopuesan) August 29, 2019

-In announcing the bust last week, the country's attorney general, Jean Alain Rodríguez linked the two former major leaguers to an alleged drug kingpin named César Emilio Peralta, also known as "César the abuser."
-Peralta and his alleged network of drug-runners and money launderers was the focus of the Dominican investigation — one that was supported by the FBI and the Drug Enforcement Administration in the U.S.
+In announcing the bust last week, the country's attorney general, Jean Alain Rodríguez, linked the two former major leaguers to an alleged drug kingpin named César Emilio Peralta, also known as "César the abuser."
+Peralta and his alleged network of drug runners and money launderers were the focus of the Dominican investigation — one that was supported by the FBI and the Drug Enforcement Administration in the U.S.

 The U.S. Treasury Department also moved to designate Peralta, his associates and several related entities, including several nightclubs, as "significant foreign narcotics traffickers."
-Dotel and Castillo were not on the Treasury's list, however.
+Dotel and Castillo were not on Treasury's list, however.

 Dotel's attorney, Manuel Sierra, told ESPN Deportes that authorities owe his client a public apology — and that he expects nothing to come of the weapons charge.
 "We have the documentation that proves that it is not illegal," Sierra said, "and we will present it to the court in a timely manner."